oranenj/repmgr/docs/README.md

 To use `rsync` instead of `pg_basebackup`, provide the `-r/--rsync-only` option when executing `repmgr standby clone`.

 Note that `repmgr` forces `rsync` to use `--checksum` mode to ensure that all the required files are copied.
 This results in additional I/O on both source and destination server as the contents of files existing on both servers need to be compared, meaning this method is not necessarily faster than making a fresh clone with `pg_basebackup`.

 ### Dealing with configuration files

-`--ignore-external-config-files`
+By default, `repmgr` will attempt to copy the standard configuration files (`postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`) even if they are located outside of the data directory (though note currently they will be copied into the standby's data directory).
+To prevent this happening, when executing `repmgr standby clone` provide the `--ignore-external-config-files` option.

+If using `rsync` to clone a standby, additional control over which files not to transfer is possible by configuring `rsync_options` in `repmgr.conf`, which enables any valid `rsync` options to be passed to that command, e.g.:

+    rsync_options='--exclude=postgresql.local.conf'

 Using replication slots with repmgr